By Duane Simolke

 Winner, Pride in the Arts Award

-The brilliant scientist Taldra loves her twin gay sons and thinks of them as the hope for Valchondria’s future, but one of them becomes entangled in the cult of Degranon, and the other becomes stranded on the other side of a doorway through time.
+The brilliant scientist Taldra loves her twin gay sons and thinks of them as the hope for Valchondria’s future, but one twin becomes entangled in the cult of Degranon, and the other becomes stranded in the distant past.
 Can they find their way home and help Taldra save their world?

 - “This is an incredible book about the human condition and how one person striving for the good can, in the end, be a source of change.” –Rainbow Reviews